XiajZhang/ga_deployment_firebase/README.md

 Access to files: https://www.dropbox.com/sm/password?cont=https%3A%2F%2Fwww.dropbox.com%2Fsh%2Fqn7ocazff2o61gm%2FAACLdxDcy5e8FcqHvsi3eYnRa%3Fdl%3D0&content_id=AK3fNFdNkSePR0h6fDBwxG2P_pKEoHTQobk

+The password can be found in the Group info doc.
+Requires salt.

 Place both the files in the folder named “cred” that we just created.

 We’re now ready to start interacting with the firebase database!